wptrainingteam/learn-wp-content/blog-posts/introduction-abilities-api.md

 }
 ```

-For the custom block, I would scaffold the block structure using [create-block](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-create-block/), and then utilize the custom REST API endpoint and the [api-fetch](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-api-fetch/) package to fetch the data for the block’s `Edit` component and render it in the Editor.
+For the custom block, you could scaffold the block structure using [create-block](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-create-block/), and then utilize the custom REST API endpoint and the [api-fetch](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-api-fetch/) package to fetch the data for the block’s `Edit` component and render it in the Editor.

 ```
 export default function Edit() {